goauthentik/authentik/website/integrations/services/espoCRM/index.md

 2. Access `crm.company` in a private browser, and select `Sign In.`
 - You will be presented with your authentik log-in screen.

-- Enter your credentials to proceed to espoCRM!
+- Enter your authentik credentials to proceed to EspoCRM!